Self Employed Mortgage Guide 2018

 - Proof of address

-We hope you’ve found this guide useful.
 The key thing to remember is that you stand a good chance of getting a mortgage if you can demonstrate a history of earning as a self-employed person.
 And even if your records are limited, there may be ways to work around the gaps.
-To ensure you get the best deal, talk to a mortgage expert who understands the unique factors affecting contractors, small businesses, independent professionals and freelancers.
+To ensure you get the best deal, talk to a mortgage expert who understands the unique factors affecting contractors, small businesses, independent professionals, and freelancers.